 - Take the Maharishi Ayurveda Smooth Cycle tablets every day for hormonal balance and a more comfortable period.
 This herbal formula helps aid digestion and remove toxins throughout the month so that the body has less work to do during the time of menstruation.
 This formula also promotes emotional balance, while nourishing the uterus and genitourinary tract.

-- To aid elimination and unblock the channels of Apana Vata, take Organic Digest Tone (Triphala Plus) tablets for at least three days prior to your period.
+- To aid elimination and unblock the channels of Apana Vata, take Organic Triphala Rose tablets for at least three days prior to your period.